The Machine (computer architecture)

-The Machine is the name of an experimental computer made by Hewlett Packard.
+The Machine is an experimental computer made by Hewlett Packard Enterprise.
 It was created as part of a research project to develop a new type of computer architecture for servers.
 The design focused on a “memory centric computing” architecture, where NVRAM replaced traditional DRAM and disks in the memory hierarchy.
 The NVRAM was byte addressable and could be accessed from any CPU via a photonic interconnect.
 The aim of the project was to build and evaluate this new design.